core-wg/yang-cbor/draft-veillette-core-cool-library-latest.md

-              For YANG version 1.1 modules, there is at most one module entry with conformance type 'implement' for a particular module id, since YANG 1.1 requires that at most one revision of a module is implemented.
+              For YANG version 1.1 modules, there is at most one module entry with conformance type 'implement' for a particular module, since YANG 1.1 requires that at most one revision of a module is implemented.

-              For YANG version 1 modules, there SHOULD NOT be more than one module entry for a particular module id.";
+              For YANG version 1 modules, there SHOULD NOT be more than one module entry for a particular module.";
           }
           enum import {
             value 1;